Mobile Phone or DSLR?

 So I decided to bring a DSLR and my iPhone X out on a test and compare the results.

 The Hardware and Software

-But upon viewing the larger image, it is very evident that the iPhone quality for low light images is still lacking compared to a DSLR.
+But for larger prints, it is very evident that the iPhone quality for low light is still lacking in quality compared to the DSLR.
 The noise and the colour rendition shows stark differences.
-Anyhow, all these were somewhat expected but the truth is, the gap is narrowing.
-Smart use of software technology with limited photographic hardware on the iPhoneX have made the phone camera a truly go-to camera for most situations.
+Anyway, all these were somewhat expected but the truth is, the gap between the two type of cameras are narrowing.
+Smart use of software technology on a small-sized phone camera have made the mobile phone a truly go-to camera for most situations.

 I have resized the D600 image to match that of the iPhone.
 You could click on the images to compare.